tim-taylor/evobee/docs/evobee-config.md

 ### log-flags=G  (Logger::logFlowersIntraPhaseFull)

-For each plant in the environment, emit a line with the following format:
+For each plant in the environment, emit a line with the following format at regular intervals throughout a generation (det

  1. "G"
  2. generation number